 GeneCards Summary for GABRG2 Gene

 GABRG2 (Gamma-Aminobutyric Acid Type A Receptor Gamma2 Subunit) is a Protein Coding gene.
 Diseases associated with GABRG2 include Epilepsy, Childhood Absence 2 and Epilepsy, Generalized, With Febrile Seizures Plus, Type 3.
-Among its related pathways are Apoptosis Pathway and Transmission across Chemical Synapses.
+Among its related pathways are Ligand-gated ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
-An important paralog of this gene is GABRA4.
+An important paralog of this gene is GABRG1.